Local Operator Entanglement in Spin Chains: Preliminary

-then thermalization of $\mathcal{V}$ occurs.
 If the approximation in (\ref{eq:thermalization}) works well, the late-time reduced density matrix depends only on the initial energy $1/\epsilon$ and not on the entanglement structure of its initial state.
 Information scrambling is the phenomenon where the late-time reduced density matrices for any subsystem is independent of the structure of its initial state, and instead depends on $1/\epsilon$.
 If this phenomenon occurs, dynamics has the strongest scrambling ability.